-Although rare, sometimes you really do know what the future holds.
-If you’re a corporate accountant or business owner, then the future is clear for certain property you borrow or lease.
-And when that’s the case, business owners have to apply complicated bookkeeping rules set forth by the Financial Accounting Standards Board (FASB) that account for the cost of returning that property to its original condition.
-Those rules come from Financial Accounting Standards Board Statement #143—also known as the Asset Retirement Obligation (ARO).
+If you’re a corporate accountant or business owner that owns or leases certain type of assets, you may have to apply complicated bookkeeping rules set forth by the Financial Accounting Standards Board (FASB) that account for the cost of returning that property to its original condition.
+These rules are known collectively as the asset retirement obligation.

-Your CPA has to account for the fact that you will have to pay to remove the equipment from each of your three sites when the 40-year leases end.
-It took a lot of money to transport and assemble the equipment and it will be a significant amount to dismantle it when you’re done.
-That future obligation to tear down the machinery and perform any remediation required by government is described by your CPA as an ARO.
+Your certified public accountant (CPA) has to account for the fact that you will have to pay to remove the equipment from each of your three sites when the 40-year leases end.
+It took a lot of money to transport and assemble the equipment and it will be a significant expense to dismantle it when you’re done.
+That future obligation to tear down the machinery and perform any remediation required by the government is described by your CPA as an ARO.

 Why the ARO Rule Exists

 Your fracking business has a lot of startup costs.
-Nothing is coming out of the ground without some expensive equipment.
+You can't extract anything without the help of some expensive equipment.
 Because of the high startup costs, you are going to need investors and those investors will want to know exactly where you stand financially—now and in the future.
-As your company grows, the investors’ CPAs will ask for accurate reporting of the financial health of your fracking company.
-Hopefully you’ll pull so much crude oil and natural gas out of the ground that you and your investors will be rich, but you know that each of those wells has to be torn down once the 40 years is up.
+As your company grows, the investors’ CPAs will ask for accurate reporting of the financial health of your fracking company, and this reporting should account for the expected costs of retiring your fracking equipment once your lease on the land is up.

-Not only do you have to remove the equipment, but there might be environmental standards you have to meet as well.
+Not only do you have to pay to remove the equipment, but there might be environmental standards you have to meet, as well.
+You may have to spend extra resources to clean up or reduce the environmental impact of your assets.
 Because you know these costs are coming, you have known liabilities that have to be reported from the time you put the wells into service.

 Your fracking wells have a useful life of about 40 years, but let’s say that you waited five years to bring one of your wells into service.
 That means that you have 35 years left on your lease and 35 years of useful life.
 Your accountant did some research and found that it would cost about $15,000 per well to take it out of service in today’s dollars.
-But if we assume a 2.5% rate of inflation, the cost in 35 years will be somewhere around $36,000.
+However, you also need to account for inflation with AROs, so the true cost in 35 years could be well above $30,000.

 Adjustments to Make Over Time

-Over those 35 years, the cost of taking the wells out of service will certainly change based on any number of market conditions.
+Inflation isn't the only thing that will impact the actual cost of removing assets in 35 years.
+Any number of market conditions could impact the cost of taking the wells out.
 Maybe environmental standards change and closing down a well now comes with a much higher cost.
-On the other side, maybe the economy is in a slump and the labor cost is lower because more people are looking for jobs and are willing to work for less.
+On the other side, maybe the economy will be in a slump and the labor cost is lower because more people are looking for jobs and are willing to work for less.
 Either way, the asset retirement obligation will change over time.
 The accountant is required to adjust the balance sheet to reflect these changes.

-FASB: "Statement of Financial Accounting Standards No. 143: Accounting for Asset Retirement Obligations," Page 4.
+Financial Accounting Standards Boards.
+"Statement of Financial Accounting Standards No. 143: Accounting for Asset Retirement Obligations," Page 4.
 Accessed Oct.
-31, 2019.
+1, 2020.